 Smartphones and tablets, spearheaded by devices like the iPhone, brought touchscreens and mobile apps to the forefront, making interaction more direct and intuitive.
 Social media platforms also reshaped digital social interaction.

 Voice assistants (Siri, Alexa, Google Assistant), AI-driven personalization, and the emergence of Virtual Reality (VR) and Augmented Reality (AR) mark the current era.
 The focus is on more natural, immersive, and intelligent interactions.
-Relatedly, the field of FinTech is also experiencing rapid innovation.

 The history of HCI is not just a chronological list of inventions; it's an ongoing dialogue between human needs and technological capabilities.
 Each development built upon the last, driven by a vision of making technology a seamless and empowering extension of human potential.
 As we look to the future, these historical foundations will continue to inform the next wave of interactive experiences.